Averting Disaster: How To Avoid the Top 4 CMDB Sticking Points

 So where should you draw the line?

-The Solution: The way forward here is to target the MED, or minimum effective dose.
+The way forward here is to target the MED, or minimum effective dose.
 Spend some time identifying the CIs, attributes and relationships that are truly essential for your CMDB to be functional, and stick with that for your initial implementation.

 A good rule of thumb is to start with just the items, attributes and relationships that are critical to your service provision, and work from there.
 In the end, it’s better to implement a bare bones CMDB successfully than to waste time and resources on a more elaborate version that will never see the light of day.